-The Bladder and Bowel Foundation formed in 2008 from the former organisations Incontact and the Continence Foundation.
-It supports people living with bladder and bowel disorders and has a telephone helpline.
-The service is confidential.
+The Bladder and Bowel Community formed in 2008 from the former organisations Incontact and the Continence Foundation.
+It supports people living with bladder and bowel disorders.
 They can also give you information about stoma products.

 They have a 'Just can't wait' card which allows holders access to toilets in shops and pubs etc. They ask for a £5 donation to receive this card.

 Offers information and support to people with pain and those who care for them.
 They run a helpline staffed by volunteers, and have an online forum called HealthUnlocked for members to share experiences.
 You can listen to podcasts which feature interviews with experts and people who are managing their pain.
 You can also subscribe to their magazine, Pain Matters.